 The mutually reinforcing relationship between technology firms and the U.S. government had its origins at the dawn of Silicon Valley.
 The government saw the military potential of the technology being developed by Silicon Valley's pioneers and provided a major source of product demand.
-Tech firms received government support and enjoyed a favorable legal environment in which to develop their business models.
-The relationship tightened further as government, along with every other facet of society, became heavily dependent on the internet, data, and cyber security.
-Today the U.S. government has not only restricted the export of advanced semiconductors to China and Russia, but has embarked on an industrial policy of ensuring continued superiority in this technology.
+Tech firms received government support and enjoyed a favorable legal environment in which to develop their business models.76 The relationship tightened further as government, along with every other facet of society, became heavily dependent on the internet, data, and cyber security.
+Today the U.S. government has not only restricted the export of advanced semiconductors (critical components in high-tech military and civilian electronics) to China and Russia, but has embarked on an industrial policy of ensuring continued superiority in this technology.

 The basic dynamics of the relationship are similar in China, although the authoritarian nature of the regime adds additional, more ominous incentives to cooperate.
 As in the U.S., controllers of Chinese technology firms benefit from the support and protection of the government, and the government relies upon the private firms as sources of innovation and to provide the military and public sector with advanced technology, data, and cyber security.
 But the symbiosis is even more critical in China given the nature of the regime.
-The party-state relies on data and technology as a vital means of modern behavioral control and regime protection.
-Contracts to supply local governments and police with surveillance technology are a major source of revenue and incentives to continue innovating in the fields such as facial recognition and surveillance AI.
-At the most fundamental level, the Chinese Communist Party needs innovation to fuel the economic growth and social stability essential to its legitimacy, while the tech firm controllers' personal liberty and security depends upon the continued support of the party-state.
+The party-state relies on data and technology (for example, facial recognition technology to identify protesters) as a vital means of modern behavioral control and regime protection.77 Contracts to supply local governments and police with surveillance technology are a major source of revenue and incentives to continue innovating in the fields such as facial recognition and surveillance AI.78 At the most fundamental level, the Chinese Communist Party needs innovation to fuel the economic growth and social stability essential to its legitimacy, while the tech firm controllers' personal liberty and security depends upon the continued support of the party-state.